-Section 679.20(b)(2) requires NMFS to set aside 20 percent of each TAC for pollock, Pacific cod, flatfish, sculpins, sharks, and octopuses in reserves for possible apportionment at a later date during the fishing year.
+Section 679.20(b)(2) requires NMFS to set aside 20 percent of each TAC for pollock, Pacific cod, flatfish, sculpins, sharks, and octopuses in reserve for possible apportionment at a later date during the fishing year.
 Section 679.20(b)(3) authorizes NMFS to reapportion all or part of these reserves.
-In 2018, NMFS reapportioned all of the reserves in the final harvest specifications.
-For 2019 and 2020, NMFS proposes reapportionment of each of the reserves for pollock, Pacific cod, flatfish, sculpins, sharks, and octopuses back into the original TAC from which the reserve was derived.
-NMFS expects, based on recent harvest patterns, that such reserves are not necessary and the entire TAC for each of these species will be caught.
-The TACs in Table 1 reflect this proposed reapportionment of reserve amounts for these species and species groups, i.e., each proposed TAC for the abovementioned species or species groups contains the full TAC recommended by the Council.
+In 2019, NMFS reapportioned all of the reserves in the final harvest specifications.
+For 2020 and 2021, NMFS proposes reapportionment of each of the reserves for pollock, Pacific cod, flatfish, sculpins, sharks, and octopuses back into the original TAC from which the reserve was derived.
+NMFS expects, based on recent harvest patterns, that such reserves will not be necessary and that the entire TAC for each of these species will be caught.
+The TACs in Table 1 reflect this proposed reapportionment of reserve amounts to the original TAC for these species and species groups, i.e., each proposed TAC for the above-mentioned species or species groups contains the full TAC recommended by the Council.